amandamoffatt/vagrant-puppet/README.md

 ## Provisioning with Puppet
 The Puppet provisioner will start in `manifests/default.pp`.
 Define your nodes and their desired classes/include statements here.
 Module code and class manifests should be placed in the `modules` directory.

-To force the Puppet provisioner to run again on an already-running VM:
+To force the Puppet provisioner to run again on an already-running VM (i.e. after you make changes to the Puppet code):

    ```$ vagrant provision puppetnode1.vagrant.test```